 A lecture course for science majors that covers the major themes of biology, the scientific method, chemistry relevant to biological systems, cell processes including photosynthesis and cellular respiration, cell division, genetics, and molecular genetics.
 Credit, three semester hours.
-(Prerequisite: ACT composite of 17 or higher or successful completion of BIO 1113/1111 or BIO 1123/1121)
+(Prerequisite: ACT composite of 17 or higher or successful completion of BIO 1113/1111 or BIO 1123/1121 or BIO 1513/1511)